unswsecsoc/constitution/README.md

     6.1 Dissolution of the club will occur after the following conditions have been met:
       6.1.1 An Extraordinary General Meeting is petitioned in writing as set out in 4.8; 6.1.2 Procedures for notification as set out in 4.2 are followed, and the reasons for the proposed dissolution are included with the notification to Arc;
-      6.1.3 Quorum for the meeting to dissolve the club shall be twenty (20) members or three­quarters of the club membership, whichever is the lesser;
+      6.1.3 Quorum for the meeting to dissolve the club shall be twenty (20) members or three-quarters of the club membership, whichever is the lesser;
       6.1.4 No other business may be conducted at the meeting to dissolve the club; 6.1.5 After the petitioning body has stated its case any opposition must be given the opportunity to reply, with at least ten minutes set aside for this purpose;
       6.1.6 A vote is taken and the motion to dissolve lapses if opposed by fifteen (15) or more members of the club; 6.1.7 If the motion to dissolve is carried, Arc must be notified within fourteen (14) days.
     6.2 Dissolution of the club will also occur if the club has been financially and administratively inactive for a period of eighteen (18) months.
-      6.2.1 Arc must give twenty (20) academic days notice in an official Arc publicationand in writing to the last known President before dissolving the club in this way.
+      6.2.1 Arc must give twenty (20) academic days notice in an official Arc publication and in writing to the last known President before dissolving the club in this way.
     6.3 On dissolution of the club, the club is not to distribute assets to members.
 All assets are to be distributed to an organisation with similar goals or objectives that also prohibits the distribution of assets to members.
 This organisation may be nominated at the dissolution meeting of the club.
-If no other legitimate club or organisation is nominated, Arc will begin procedures to recover any property, monies or records belonging to the club which it perceives would be useful to other Arc­affiliated clubs.
+If no other legitimate club or organisation is nominated, Arc will begin procedures to recover any property, monies or records belonging to the club which it perceives would be useful to other Arc-affiliated clubs.
 The club will be given twenty one (21) days to forward all relevant items to Arc before any action is instigated.

 # 7 ADDITIONS
     Please number any additions or alterations to this Constitution starting with 7.1, and ensure that a copy is submitted to Arc with your affiliation.
 Additions or alterations to this Constitution do not become valid unless ratified by Arc.